 When you identify where you might be lacking, you can relay that to your SEO provider to address the areas of need.
 For example, if your site is lacking content and you don’t have resources in house to create it, you will need to rely on your SEO agency to handle it.

 This works the other way as well.
 If your SEO agency wants to write content for you but you have a content team on staff, you will most likely only need some editorial guidance.
 This will keep your content team on the right path, targeting the right topics, with the right keywords to help drive traffic and increase conversions.
-In this case, a full on content strategy/campaign will not be needed.
+In this case, a full-on content strategy/campaign will not be needed.

-Any business that knows they will be needing a full SEO campaign must be aware and understand each factor before they start.
+Any business that knows they will be needing a full SEO campaign must be aware of and understand each factor before they start.
 It will create a more successful SEO campaign for all involved.

 But what if your business is new to search engine optimization.
 You’re still in the planning/vetting stage and you want to make a few subtle changes that can impact your search ranking.